TheOtherRealMesteven/Lab-Book/Lab D.md

 For now, just be careful using pointer arithmetic.
 This time we were lucky and the C++ run time checking detected the error for us.
 You cannot rely on the run time finding more complex errors.

 </details>

+> [!IMPORTANT]
+> The above would have worked in release mode, it failed in debug mode because debug mode has a lot of space filled with `C`'s which catches pointers pointing to invalid locations.
+However, the code points 4 bytes above the memory location which would be the correct location in release mode.

 <details> <!-- Question 6 -->
   <summary> Q6.
 Pointers - The crash </summary>